Robust High-Dimensional Time-Varying Coefficient Estimation: An empirical study

-We first compare the performances of the RED-LASSO, ED-LASSO, and LASSO estimators.
+We first compare the performances of the RED-LASSO, ED-LASSO, LASSO, and SVR estimators.
 To do this, we calculated the monthly in-sample and out-of-sample $R^2$ with the monthly integrated beta estimates.
+We note that since the integrated beta reflects the average effect of covariate movements on the dependent process, the higher in-sample $R^2$ implies a better approximation of this average effect.
+This indicates how well the estimator captures the overall time-varying relationship between the dependent and covariate processes.
+That is, $R^2$ measures the goodness-of-fit for the proposed time-varying linear model.
+However, the in-sample $R^2$ can cause the overfitting issue.
+To overcome this, we use the out-of-sample $R^2$.
+Theoretically, under a stationarity condition of the beta process, the best predictor of the beta process is the one from the previous period.
+From this point of view, the out-of-sample $R^2$ indicates the performance of explaining this average relationship over future data.
+Specifically, from the high out-of-sample $R^2$, we can conjecture that the proposed method can account for the dynamics of the beta process.
 The out-of-sample $R^2$ was calculated using the integrated betas from the previous month, and it was obtained excluding the year 2013 since the tuning parameters were chosen based on the data in 2013.
 For each year, we calculated the average $R^2$ across the five assets and twelve months.
-Table \ref{Table1} shows the average in-sample and out-of-sample $R^2$ of the RED-LASSO, ED-LASSO, and LASSO estimators.
+Table \ref{Table1} shows the average in-sample and out-of-sample $R^2$ of the RED-LASSO, ED-LASSO, LASSO, and SVR estimators.
 As seen in Table \ref{Table1}, the RED-LASSO estimator shows the best performance for all periods.
 This may be because only the RED-LASSO estimator can handle both the heavy-tailed distribution of the return process and time-varying property of the beta process.